-Coffee with Administration: Meetings held once per Trimester where families can hear directly from school leadership about timely school topics and/or policies and our curriculum.
+Coffee with Administration: Meetings held once a Trimester on a select Wednesday where families can hear directly from school leadership about timely school topics and/or policies and our curriculum.

 School Blog: Periodically throughout the course of the school year, the School will add stories about student successes, school events, and posts from faculty, students and school leadership.
 A link to the School blog is located on the school website.